Tropicalboy21/project-motocross/README.md

 This is one of my University projects, One Page style fully responsive website build with HTML, CSS ,JS and Bootstrap.

-Take a look to the result:
+Take a look at the result:

 [Click Here](https://tropicalboy21.github.io/proyecto-motocross/Examen/one-page.html#invi-nav-01)